Soil is formed by the weathering rocks and the decay of plant and animal matter.

 - How long does it take to form sedimentary rocks?
 Answer from a scientist at Ohio State University Institute of Technology.

-- Something to do #1: Find out “what on earth is soil” (information from the USDA).
+- Something to do #1: Find out what soil is.

 - Something to do #2: Find out some ways that hills are formed.